Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch10--jQuerySelectors/README.md

 	$(".favorite").css('background-color', 'yellow');
 	```

+1. Use console.log and display the version of jQuery that is being applied.
+	* Hint select anything such as body and use the property from the slides

 1. Mark your work as complete.

 ## Bonus

+1. Create a page with 3 divs.

+1. Using jQuery css() function - set the widths to 50% and center the boxes on the page.

-1. Use console.log and display the version of jQuery that is being applied.
+1. Use jQuery to console.log the count of the divs or buttons.
-	* Hint select anything such as body and use the property from the slides